pslucas0212/Part-5-Perparing-the-Template/README.md

 # hammer template create --name vmware-cloud-init --file ~/vmware-cloud-init-template.erb --locations moline --organizations "Operations Department" --operatingsystem-ids 2 --type cloud-init
 Provisioning template created.
 ```
 For the user data we can use the UserData open-vm-tools template that is provided with Satellite.
 We will need to associate the UserData open-vm-tools template with RHEL 8.3.
-Chose Hosts -> Provisioning Templates from the left naviagtion bar.
+Chose Hosts -> Provisioning Templates from the side menu.

 ![Hosts -> Provisioning Templates](/images/sat64.png)